adamryman/go-truss/USAGE.md

 ```

 Run truss on your service definition file: `truss svc.proto`.
-Upon success, `NAME-service` folder will be created in your current directory.
+Upon success, `NAME` folder will be created in your current directory.
-(`NAME-service`, where NAME is the name of the package defined in your definition file.)
+(`NAME`, where NAME is the name of the package defined in your definition file.)

 Your directory structure will look like this:

 ```
 .
-├── NAME-service
+├── NAME
 │   ├── docs
 │   │   └── docs.md
 │   ├── generated